 Nostalgia -Going Back to the Roots…

-Mangalore is a coastal town in the southwest of India.
-Coconut trees, paddy fields, buffalo races, temples, beaches, a life that moves at it’s own pace is what make up this beautiful town.
-This was the only place I visited year after year, every summer holiday because this was where grandma lived and I don’t remember being bored or wanting anything else.
+Mangalore is a coastal city in the southwest of India.
+Coconut trees, paddy fields, buffalo races, temples, beaches, a life that moves at it’s own pace is what makes this place so different from the other cities in India.
+It was the only place I visited year after year, every summer holiday because it was where grandma lived.
+I don’t remember being bored or wanting anything else.
+I would look forward to these holidays with enthusiasm every year.

 Grandma’s home had many, many rooms that could house the entire family at any point in time- uncles, aunts, cousins, their children.A home which had paddy fields at the back, the village school in the front and neighbors on both sides, who knew each other for generations.

-Holidays were spent following Amma like a lamb… watching her grind the masalas for the day’s meal on a grinding stone (everybody in the village said Amma had magic in her hands; she could make the simplest of dishes special (she would close the windows and doors while the food cooked as the aroma could tempt the neighbors).
+Holidays were spent following Amma like a lamb… watching her grind the masalas for the day’s meal on a grinding stone (everybody in the village said Amma had magic in her hands; she could make the simplest of dishes special (she would close the windows and doors while the food cooked as the aroma could tempt the neighbors, she would tell me wisely).

 If all this was not enough, at night she would tell me stories from the great Indian epics –Ramayana and Mahabharata.
-I knew the stories verbatim but I loved listening to her voice against the quiet of night; only to be broken by the sound of crickets.
-With one hand on my head patting me to sleep, she would tirelessly fan me with a newspaper as power-cuts were a norm in those days…and still are.
+I knew the stories verbatim but I loved listening to her soft, mellodious voice against the quiet of night; only to be broken by the sound of crickets.
+With one hand on my head patting me to sleep, she would tirelessly fan me with a newspaper as power-cuts were a norm in those days…and still are, though much lesser.

 Grandmother was far ahead of her times- she had completed her grade 10 which was a significant achievement in the 1930s, wore heels on ‘katcha’ (unpaved) roads during her young days, kept abreast of the news and loved discussing politics.
 It was from her that I learnt to fight for my beliefs and to stand strong in the face of troubles.
 Grandma was my first hero and will always be…

-Twenty years later, the house has been renovated but it still has; albums of our childhood in an old wooden cupboard which is not opened regularly (the cobwebs between the cupboard doors tell the story), books that I had read as a child, line the shelves on the walls- Malory Towers, Famous Fives, Nancy Drews, Ramayana, Mahabharata , Tell Me Whys and many more.
-The pages have yellowed with time but the memories they bring back are fresh- hours that I would spend on the terrace under the shade of the guava tree, lost in another world.
+Twenty years later, the house has been renovated but it still has albums of our childhood in an old wooden cupboard which is not opened regularly (the cobwebs between the cupboard doors tell the story), books that I had read as a child, line the shelves on the walls- Malory Towers, Famous Fives, Nancy Drews, Ramayana, Mahabharata , Tell Me Whys and many more; the pages have yellowed with time but the memories they bring back are fresh.
+I remember the hours that I would spend on the terrace under the shade of the guava tree, lost in another world until I heard Amma calling me down for lunch.
 My coin collection which found it’s way to my grandmother’s house from my parents house lies on a mantle untouched (but dusted); bringing back memories of my dad’s many travels and the coins he brought back.

 No matter how far one travels and wherever one goes, one needs to return to the harbor and anchor oneself just a little, just once in a while and just take a moment to remember how far one has come…